sofia-dominguezc/MNIST-diffusion/README.md

 ## Available pre-trained models

 The architecture for all models is a combination of convolutional networks with inverted linear bottleneck (Mobilenetv2) and self-attention (Vision Transformer).
+Models are small so generation in CPU takes a few seconds.

 All models were trained in a single NVIDIA RTX 4070.

-All models are small so generation on CPU takes only a few seconds.

 Model parameters are stored in e.g. `parameters/MNIST/Diffusion.pth`, and the arguments to initialize it are saved as a dict in `parameters/MNIST/Diffusion.pickle`.